Free Printables

 So many of the amazing traits my husband has, that I’m attracted to, are autistic traits.

-He is brilliant.
-His memory is out of this world.
 Life is never boring because he’s so passionate about so many different things, always wanting to learn more and more.
-He is loyal and feels so deeply.

-Sure he has weaknesses too, but don’t we all?
 And as I always tell him when he gets down on himself, his strengths always outweigh his weaknesses.

 Autism is not a bad thing.

-My autistic children know their superpowers.
-They know that everyone has something.
 Sure they struggle with some things like fine and gross motor skills, eye contact, sensory sensitivities, etc., but some people who aren’t autistic struggle with these things too.

-There are so many more positives than negatives when it comes to an autism diagnosis, the number one positive being that you have an extraordinary kid and now you can start the journey to understanding your child better.
+The number one positive is that you have an extraordinary kid, and now you can start the journey to understanding your child better.

 Embrace the Journey